simkarwin/dagm-final-proj/README.md

 ### 3. Global–Local Cross-Attention Fusion

-We apply cross-attention to combine global and local features:
+Cross-attention is applied to combine global and local features:

 - Global features → Key / Value
 - Local crop features → Query

-This enables each region to attend to relevant global context, improving fine-grained reasoning.
+This enables each local region to attend to relevant global context for better fine-grained reasoning.

 ---

 ### 4. Text Encoder (BERT)

-Questions are encoded using a pretrained **BERT model**.
+Questions are encoded using a pretrained **BERT** model.

-- The `[CLS]` token embedding is used as the sentence representation
+- The `[CLS]` token embedding is used as the sentence representation.
-- The embedding is projected into a shared multimodal space
+- The embedding is projected into a shared multimodal space.

 Example questions:

 - "How many buildings are flooded?"
 - "What is the condition of the road?"
 - "Is the area heavily damaged?"